bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Speaker 1: 00:31:57

-But hopefully, and I know for example that there's other wallets that support Miniscript already, But the hard part is the setup part, I would say.
+But hopefully, and I know for example that there's other wallets that support `Miniscript` already But the hard part is the setup part, I would say.
-So many wallets might be able to sign Miniscript, even hardware wallets, but they will not...
+So many wallets might be able to sign `Miniscript`, even hardware wallets, but they will not...
 Like, once you've put it in there, it's not that easy to make these wallets in the first place.

 Speaker 0: 00:32:21

 Right.

-Speaker 1: 00:32:23

 Okay,

-Speaker 0: 00:32:24

 last point I think.
 We're going to the last point, the last mentionable upgrade in Bitcoin Core 26.
-Submit package RPC, you wrote down.
+`submitpackage RPC`, you wrote down.

 Speaker 1: 00:32:35